Here are Contedia's Terms and Conditions of Business.

 Risk of loss and responsibility for the equipment pass to the Buyer on delivery, but the title does not pass to the customer until the goods are paid for in full.

-If the customer shall enter into liquidation, have a winding-up order made against it, or have a receiver appointed over its assets, income or any part thereof before title has passed in accordance with this condition the Contedia Ltd. shall be entitled, immediately after having given such notice, to enter the customer’s premises with such transport as may be necessary to repossess any and all equipment to which it has title.
-No liquidator or receiver of the Buyer shall have the authority to sell equipment to which Contedia Ltd. have title.
+If the customer shall enter into liquidation, have a winding-up order made against it, or have a receiver appointed over its assets, income or any part thereof, before title has passed in accordance with this condition, the Seller shall be entitled, immediately after having given such notice, to enter the customer’s premises with such transport as may be necessary to repossess any and all equipment to which it has title.
+No liquidator or receiver of the Buyer shall have the authority to sell equipment to which the Seller has title.

 12. LOSS OF DATA & DATA BACKUP DEVICES